Eleanor Mondale: Journalism career

 In April 1991, Mondale returned to Chicago's airwaves as a morning sidekick at WKQX, working alongside morning host Robert Murphy.
 Mondale and fellow sidekick Dan Walker were forced out of WKQX in January 1993.

 After leaving WKQX, Mondale began working in television.
 In March 1993, Mondale and Robin Leach co-hosted a two-hour special on national television about Madonna titled "Madonna Exposed".
 In early 1994, Mondale began working as a correspondent for NBC's Today show.

-In mid-1994, Mondale landed a job as anchor/host of "Q and E", a half-hour weekly celebrity show airing on E!, and was also a regular correspondent for the network's news division.
-In 1996, Mondale was hired by CBS as a Los Angeles-based correspondent forThis Morning.
+In mid-1994, Mondale landed a job as anchor/host of Q and E, a half-hour weekly celebrity show airing on E!, and was also a regular correspondent for the network's news division.
+In 1996, Mondale was hired by CBS as a Los Angeles-based correspondent for This Morning.

 Mondale also later hosted the E! shows Wild On in 1997 and E!
 News Live.
 She worked on ESPN as a reporter on the horse racing events, which lasted two years (2002–2003).
 She covered for ESPN2 the Professional Rodeo Cowboys Association.
 After ESPN, she co-hosted The World's Greatest Auto Shows for the Speed Channel in 2004 and 2005.
 She worked for the CBS Television show This Morning.

 In 2006, after battling brain cancer for the first time, Mondale signed on as a host at WCCO-AM.
 She remained there until 2009, when she left the airwaves to go on disability because of her cancer's recurrence.

 In 2013, she was posthumously inducted into the Minnesota Broadcasting Hall of Fame.